 - FedsHireVets.com – Online resource used to research Department of Defense employment opportunities.
 Spouses of military service members are eligible to create a job profile, research employment, and connect with hiring officials.

-- H2H Jobs.com Heroes 2 Hire – Advocate jobs for veterans with or without disabilitiesUSA jobs.com – online web base tool for service members looking to work as a federal government employee within the military, executive department, state or federal agency department.
+- USAjobs.com – online web base tool for service members looking to work as a federal government employee within the military, executive department, state or federal agency department.

-See this video for more about military transition job assistance training and H2Hjobs.com.
+See this video for more about military transition job assistance training and H2Hjobs.com, or read about it in our article on Transitioning Assistance Program (TAP) Overview.